 - The full name and home address of the person making the declaration, including their postcode.
 Declarations cannot be made jointly.

 - A clear indication that the person wants to make a declaration (normally a tick box is used), and a statement as to which donations are to be covered by the declaration.

 - A statement that the person making the declaration understands that they have paid sufficient Income Tax and/or Capital Gains Tax to cover the amount of Gift Aid claimed on all of their donations in that tax year and they should be aware that it is their responsibility to pay any difference.

 - A reminder that supporters should inform us of any changes in their tax circumstances or name/home address.

 Higher Rate Tax Payers and Gift Aid

-If you pay higher rate tax, you can claim the difference between the higher rate of tax 40 and/or 50 per cent and the basic rate of tax 20 per cent on the total 'gross' value of your donation.
-If you want to receive the additional tax relief you must include all your Gift Aid donations on your Self Assessment tax return or ask HM Revenue and Customs to adjust your tax code.
+If you pay higher rate tax, you can claim the difference between the higher rate of tax you pay and the basic rate of tax (currently 20 per cent) on the total 'gross' value of your donation.
+If you want to receive the additional tax relief you must include all your Gift Aid donations on your Self-Assessment tax return or ask HM Revenue and Customs to adjust your tax code.
 The SA Donate Scheme ceased from April 2012.
 This means that donors can no longer send a tax refund to a charity straight from their tax return.
 Donors can still donate their tax refund to any charity themselves and claim Gift Aid if the qualifying conditions have been met.